-A run on sentence is a sentence that has 2 or more clauses which are improperly joined.
+A run-on sentence is a sentence that has two or more clauses which are improperly joined.
 Independent and dependent clauses can be joined together to create compound sentences when writing.

 An independent clause can be made dependent on another clause, by using a subordinating conjunction.
 For example: "Jim is cold but he wants to say outside."
 The second clause "He wants to stay outside." could be an independent clause.
 However, the subordinating conjunction "and" makes it dependent on the first clause.
 With the "and" at the beginning, the sentence could no longer stand on its own.
 It is dependent on the first clause.

-The following 3 examples of run-on sentences demonstrate problems that occur when compound sentences are formed without proper punctuation:
+The following three examples of run-on sentences demonstrate problems that occur when compound sentences are formed without proper punctuation:

 "Kelly likes to cook" is an independent clause that could stand by itself.
 "She makes chicken every day" is an independent clause that could stand by itself.
 These two sentences cannot be joined by a comma.
 The improper use of a comma here is called a comma splice.